jawahar-shazab/docs/docs/api.md

 DELETE /v1/rois/:roiId/:detectorRef/:agentRef
 ```

-Deletes a specific ROI using its ID, detector reference, and agent reference.
+This API deletes a specific ROI by its unique `roiId`, along with the associated `detectorRef` and `agentRef`.
+This is used to remove unnecessary or outdated regions of interest from the system.

 #### 6.Get ROI by ID